tiffix1/ISU-CDC-Handbook/README.md

 # ISU-CDC-Handbook
-Guide, tutorials, and, reference material to help you prepare and conquer the Cyber Defense Competition at Iowa State University
+Guides, tutorials, and reference material to help you prepare and conquer the Cyber Defense Competition at Iowa State University